NCAR/geocat-f2py/CONTRIBUTING.md

 # Adding new functions to GeoCAT-f2py repo

-Adding a new function to GeoCAT-f2py may almost always be due to the need for replicating a NCL function under GeoCAT-comp.
+Replicating NCL functions by wrapping up their Fortran routines in Python requires adding a new function to GeoCAT-f2py.

 ## Converting NCL functions to GeoCAT-f2py functions